Ecommerce VAT Changes (in 2021)

 Note: From 1st July 2021 the VAT MOSS scheme will be expanded from digital products to include physical products.
 At this point a UK business will be able to make distance sales into the EU via the scheme without needing to directly register in each EU jurisdiction.
 An article on this topic will follow.

-- EC Sales Lists (ECSLs) will be scrapped for UK businesses.
 From 1st January 2021 UK businesses will no longer be able to make EC Sales, so will no longer be required to submit and complete ECSLs

 Scrapping the Low Value Consignment Relief (LVCR)